Abdelrahman47-code/Nasa-Space-Apps-2024-SDG-EduLab/README.md

 ## Technologies Used
 - Frontend: React.js
-- Backend: Node.js, Express.js
+- Backend: Node.js (In the Future)
-- Database: MongoDB
+- Database: MongoDB (In the Future)
-- Data Visualization: D3.js, Chart.js
-- AI: ChatGPT for content generation and idea brainstorming
-- Deployment: GitHub Pages / Netlify (add your platform)
-- NASA & Partner Data: NASA Open APIs and datasets related to global environmental data.

 ## Contributing
 We welcome contributions!
 Please follow the steps below: